babulsarker92/netflix_data_analysis_SQL_project_p3/README.md

 # Netflix Data Analysis SQL project

 ## Overview

-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+This project focuses on a detailed analysis of Netflix's movie and TV show data using SQL.
+The objective is to uncover key insights and address various business questions based on the dataset.
+This README outlines the project's purpose, business challenges, solutions, insights, and final conclusions in a structured format.

 ## Objectives